Everything you should know about meditation and stress

 Can meditation reduce stress and anxiety?

 When you experience stress or anxiety, your body releases adrenaline and norepinephrine.
-These hormones increase blood flow, blood pressure, and pulse rate, you start breathing faster (1).
+These hormones increase blood flow, blood pressure, pulse rate, and breathing (1).
 People with anxiety also suffer from distractive thoughts and worries.
-They tend not to think how to solve the problem, but just worry about it (4).
+They tend to not think about how to solve the problem, but rather just worry about it (4).

-For example, such technique as relaxation response leads to a completely opposite effect.
+On the contrary, meditation techniques such as relaxation responses lead to a completely opposite effect.
 It decreases blood pressure, blood flow and other issues.
 To meditate this way you should sit in a comfortable position and repeat one sound, word or phrase for a certain period of time.
 Your eyes should be closed and your back should be straight.
 Nothing should distract you.
 Relax and breathe.
 Ignore all thoughts and worries and concentrate on the sound.
 Finish the meditation gradually and calmly (1).

 Another mental exercise is called mindfulness meditation.
 During this type of meditation you should sit comfortably and relax, but your main task is to focus on the present.
 Focus on what you experience in the moment (for example on your breath).
 You shouldn’t ignore your emotions and thoughts, but it is important to let them pass freely, without judgement (2).